ModelEarth/community/README.md

 <a href="https://www.epa.gov/sciencematters/epa-researchers-working-improve-life-cycle-assessment-capabilities-communities" target="_blank">Working to Improve Life-Cycle Assessment Capabilities for Communities</a><br>

+We're creating a [Python pipeline](https://github.com/Public-Tree-Map/public-tree-map-data-pipeline) using Hack for LA's [Public Tree Map](https://neighborhood.org/public-tree-map/) as an example.

 <h3 style="font-weight:400; margin-bottom:0px">
-<div style="font-size: 14px">March to July 2021</div>
+<div style="font-size: 14px">May to July 2021</div>
 Dive Into Data Commons</h3>
 <a href="challenge/">Learn more</a><br>

 <h3 style="margin-bottom:0px">Code for America - Nav and Map Integrations</h3>
-<a href="https://neighborhood.org/public-tree-map">Learn more</a><br>
+<a href="../localsite/info/#show=brigades">View Brigade Map with Impact Data</a><br>

 <h3 style="font-weight:400">
 <div style="font-size: 14px">Fall 2021</div>
 Sustainable Communities "Beyond Carbon" Web Challenge
 </h3>

-We're combing industry analytics, impacts, demographics and machine learning using the EPA's new environmental indicator models.
+We're combining industry analytics, impacts, demographics and machine learning using the EPA's new environmental indicator models.
 Choose an area below to compete for $10,000 in awards in 2021 using <a href="../io/charts/">new input-output widgets</a> to create interfaces for communities using 24 environmental indicators across 388&nbsp;industries.<br><br>

 <div>